CAIP-104: Namespace Reference Purpose and Guidelines

 What is a Namespace Reference?

 Previously, the specifics of blockchain ecosystems and namespaces were defined in single stand-alone CAIPs alongside cross-chain CAIPs.
-Now, as the system has matured and expanded, it has become clear that namespaces are more complex and multi-dimensional than can be efficiently governed over time in the current CAIP single-document structure; instead, a Namespace Reference is proposed that splits out the application of each cross-chain CAIP to a given namespace as a distinct document with its own ratification/supersession lifecycle.
+Now, as the system has matured and expanded, it has become clear that namespaces are more complex and multi-dimensional than can be efficiently governed over time in the current CAIP single-document structure; instead, a Namespace Reference is proposed that splits out the application of each cross-namespace CAIP to a given namespace as a distinct document with its own ratification/supersession lifecycle.
 This way, long-term specifications for low-level primitives like Chain IDs and addresses can be defined once and not be superseded by the addition or modification of higher-level specifications for RPC interfaces or multiple asset types.

 Like CAIPs, each CAIP-reference and namespace-reference is a design document providing information to the community and/or describing an addressing scheme with the explicit aim of further cross-chain (and more importantly, cross-namespace) engineering.
 The references should provide a concise technical specification of each feature or variant, as well as a rationale requiring little namespace-specific context.
 The namespace reference should include canonical (and ideally long-lived) links to authoritative documents, both when relied upon by the specified behavior AND when namespace-specific context is required to understand the inputs to or assumptions of the behavior.